 John M. Cannon

-Political Science is offering one First Year Course.
+Political Science is offering two First Year Courses.

 The department also reserves places for entering students in our introductory courses, including Foundations of U.S. Politics (do NOT register if you’ve taken AP US Government), Foundations of Comparative Politics, Foundations of International Politics, and Foundations of Political Theory.
-New students may also enroll in any of the more focused courses that we offer at the 200-level.
+New students are welcome to enroll in any of the more focused courses that we offer at the 200-level.
 For more information, visit: http://www.macalester.edu/academics/politicalscience/ or contact the department chair, Lesley Lavery.

 - Learn how to think like a psychologist and use some of the methods that psychologists use to answer questions about human thought and behavior